-Expanding the period of the log plot to 1780 (Fig 14), and "backcasting" the trend lines, lets one see whether the separate growth constants for each data set are really in constant proportion to one another throughout.
-Those that have a common point of intersection, as shown in Fig 14 are GDP, Meat, Food, Energy use, and CO2 emissions.
-The other two, CO2 PPM and economic Efficiency (GDP/E) both intersect with GDP at ~1920.
+Expanding the period of the Fig 21 log plot to 1780 in Fig 22 & 23, "backcasting" the trend lines, lets one see whether the separate growth constants for each data set are really in constant proportion to one another throughout.
+There are two sets, shown in Figs 22 & 23.
+The first shows a common point of intersection for GDP, Meat, Food, Energy use, and CO2 emissions in 1935.
+The other two, CO2 PPM and economic Efficiency (GDP/E) are shown to intersect with GDP at 1920.